marcusoftnet/marcusoftnet.github.io/_posts/2008-03-27-recording-session-ii.md

 - Journey into Peace - euphonium solo by William Himes
 - Hawthorne march - a march from the 1920's

-I am really proud of the band and i am sure that this will be great.
+I am really proud of the band and I am sure that this will be great.